Constructing knots with specified geometric limits: Reducing geometrically finite to convex cocompact

 This implies that the limit $M$ is diffeomorphic to $M_j$ for $j$ sufficiently large, as follows (compare \cite[Lemma~3.6]{AndersonCanaryMcCTopologyDeformation}).
 Indeed, the compact core of $M$ embeds via its interpretation as geometric limit back into $M_j$ for $j$ large.
 This induces a map on fundamental groups $\Gamma\rightarrow \Gamma_{r(j)n(j)}$, which necessarily coincides with the isomorphism $\Gamma\rightarrow \Gamma_{r(j)n(j)}$ establishing that $\Gamma$ is the algebraic limit of $\Gamma_{r(j)n(j)}$.
 Thus the compact core of $M$ embeds as a compact core into $M_j$ for $j$ large.
 By the uniqueness of compact cores and since a diffeomorphism of compact cores can be extended to a diffeomorphism of the ambient hyperbolic manifolds, the claimed result follows.

 Finally we remark on the constructive nature of the proof.
-Observe that the process above is obtained by first, choosing an embedded horodisc at each rank one cusp, and sufficiently large $r_i$ so that the translation of that horodisc under $\gamma_{r_1}$ remains an embedded horodisc.
-This builds manifolds with rank two cusps.
+Observe that the process above is obtained by first, choosing a sufficiently large $r_i$ at each rank one cusp to build manifolds with rank two cusps.
 Then perform high Dehn filling.
-For the first step, the choice of horodisc and $r_1$ will depend heavily on $M$, but given a fundamental domain for $M$, these can be determined effectively.
+The choice of $r_1$ will depend heavily on $M$, but given a fundamental domain for $M$, these can be determined effectively.
 By our choice of the $\gamma_{r_i}$, the new rank two cusps of the manifold $\HH^3/\Gamma_r$ are rectangular.
 Thus the normalised length of the slopes $1/n$ have length at least $\sqrt{n}$.
 Again applying cone deformation techniques, we may choose effective $n$ sufficiently large to obtain constants required in the definition of geometric convergence, as in the proof of \reflem{UnivCrossing}. \end{proof}

 \begin{corollary} Let $M$ be a geometrically finite hyperbolic 3-manifold of infinite volume that is homeomorphic to the interior of a compact manifold $\overline{M}$ with a single boundary component.
 Then one can construct an explicit sequence of finite volume hyperbolic manifolds that are knot complements in $\mathcal{D}(\overline{M})$ such that $M_n$ converges geometrically to $M$. \end{corollary}